5 ways to talk about your Arts degree with employers

 “During my third year as a Psychology student, I was working in a group of four people to understand the impact of technology on young brains.
 My role was to recruit 15 families willing to respond to a series of questionnaires in a three-week time frame, as well as collect the data using Excel.
 I successfully recruited all the families and took the initiative and leadership in conducting the analysis and interpretation of data.
 As a result, my team was invited to present our findings in the Annual Psychology Fair.
 I can bring my ability to analyze and interpret data to recommend solutions to increase your company’s interactions with customers online.”

-The example above uses the acronym START to write complete and powerful stories to employers.
-You can also apply the START technique when answering interview questions.
+The example above uses the acronym STARR to write complete and powerful stories to employers.
+You can also apply the STARR technique when answering interview questions.

 Situation